 - 4 large egg whites, divided

 - In a small bowl, beat almond paste and sugar until crumbly.
 Beat in 2 egg whites.
 Gradually add confectioners' sugar; mix well.

 - Whisk remaining egg whites in a shallow bowl.
 Place pine nuts in another shallow bowl.
 Shape dough into 1-in. balls.
 Roll in egg whites and coat with pine nuts.
-Place 2 in. apart on parchment paper-lined baking sheets.
+Place 2 in. apart on parchment-lined baking sheets.
 Flatten slightly.

-- Bake at 325° for 15-18 minutes or until lightly browned.
+- Bake at 325° until lightly browned, 15-18 minutes.
 Cool for 1 minute before removing from pans to wire racks.
 Store in an airtight container.

 Nutrition Facts1 cookie: 112 calories, 6g fat (1g saturated fat), 0 cholesterol, 7mg sodium, 13g carbohydrate (11g sugars, 1g fiber), 3g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Everything was fine until I rolled the dough in the egg whites, per the recipe instructions.
 The extra whites made the dough too loose to form into balls, made the dough pool in the oven, and gave a bad flavor to the finished cookies.
 No other pignoli recipe I've seen recommends coating the dough in anything.
 This recipe might work fine with just the two egg whites in the dough.